semgrep/semgrep-docs/docs/writing-rules/glossary.md

 Constant propagation is one of the many analyses that differentiate Semgrep from grep.

 ## Cross-file analysis

 Also known as **interfile analysis**.
-Cross-file analysis describes the scope of Semgrep analysis where it takes into account how information flows between files.
+Cross-file analysis it takes into account how information flows between files.
 In particular, cross-file analysis includes **cross-file taint analysis**, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many files.
 Other analyses performed across files include constant propagation and type inference.

 Cross-file analysis is usually used in contrast to intrafile or per-file analysis, where each file is analyzed as a standalone block of code.
 Per-file analysis is a limitation of Semgrep OSS.

 ## Cross-function analysis

-This analysis traces or tracks data and its transformations across functions in a single file, such as when a globally scoped variable is defined in one function but used in another.
+Cross-function analysis means that interactions between functions are taken into account.
+This improves taint analysis, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many functions.

+For the purpose of its usage in Semgrep, cross-function analysis implies intrafile or per-file analysis.
+Each file is still analyzed as a standalone block, but within the file it takes into account how information flows between functions.

-Also known as **interprocedural** analysis.
+Also known as **interprocedural** or **intrafile** analysis.

 ## Error matrix